raspberrypilearning/space-talk/en/step_3.md

 ## Pico plays a sound

 Sprites can emote in different ways.
-Let's get Pico to play a sound by coding with Scratch blocks.
+You will add code blocks to start playing a sound when Pico is clicked.

 To use blocks you can click on them in the Blocks menu.